jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 ---
 title: Bumper Sticker Computer Science and Software Engineering
-description: Wit and wisdom of CS/SE in itty bitty bites
+description: Wit and wisdom of Computer Science and Software Engineering in itty bitty bytes
 unlisted: true
 ---

 ![404 Bumper Sticker](http://farm4.static.flickr.com/3020/3001989571_df57e6cd19_o.jpg "Image Source: https://www.pingdom.com/blog/a-gallery-of-extremely-geeky-bumper-stickers/")

 # Introduction
-[Jon Bentley](https://en.wikipedia.org/wiki/Jon_Bentley_(computer_scientist) wrote a series of articles in the **Communications of ACM** in the 1980s called _Programming Pearls_.
+[Jon Bentley](https://en.wikipedia.org/wiki/Jon_Bentley_(computer_scientist)) wrote a series of articles in the **Communications of ACM** in the 1980s called _Programming Pearls_.
 He bundled those articles into two books of the same title.

 One of my favorite articles was [Bumper-Sticker Computer Science](https://moss.cs.iit.edu/cs100/Bentley_BumperSticker.pdf) published in September 1985.
 It's filled with pithy quotes by those in the industry almost 40 years ago.
 It's still a great read, and many of the quotes are as valid (and some sadly ignored) today as they were back then.
-I highly recommend it, and I'll be dropping a few of my favorites here.
+I highly recommend it..

 I've always liked quotes some Computer Scientists and Software Engineers do know how to craft a good phrase.

-Inspired by Bentley, I'm going to take a little fun and provide my own set of Bumper Sticker Computer Science and Software Engineering.
+Inspired by Bentley, I'm going provide my own set of Bumper Sticker Computer Science and Software Engineering, which includes some of my favorites from Bentley's original article.
 I hope some of those make you laugh, maybe cry and definitely think.

 # Philosophy